 No employee, student, or guest may bring any intoxicant or harmful/illegal drug onto campus or appear on campus under the influence of such substances.
-It is illegal in the state of Arkansas to manufacture, distribute, dispense, possess, or use any controlled substance in the school or workplace.
+It is illegal in the state of Arkansas to manufacture, distribute, dispense, possess or use any controlled substance in the school or workplace.
 Any employee violating this policy will be subject to discipline up to and including termination and any federal or state penalties applicable to the convicted offense.
+Any student violating this policy will be subject to discipline up to and including expulsion and any federal or state penalties applicable to the convicted offense.

 This policy does not apply to those substances being used for educational purposes.
 Counseling and drug treatment referral programs are available for employees of Black River Technical College.
-Confidential information about various drug and alcohol referral programs may be obtained by contacting the Black River Technical College human resources office.
+Confidential information about various drug and alcohol referral programs may be obtained by contacting the Black River Technical College human resources' office.